slint-ui/slint/docs/langref/src/expressions.md

 }
 ```

-If something changes `my-property`, the width will be updated automatically.
+When something changes `my-property`, the width updates automatically.

 Arithmetic in expression with numbers works like in most programming language with the operators `*`, `+`, `-`, `/`: